DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - Mnemonics:
         - from top: All People Seem To Need Delicious Pizza
         - from bottom: Please Do Not Throw Sausage Pizza Away
-    - Application Layer (7)
+    - ❄️**Application Layer (7)**
         - Responsible for:
             - interfacing user applications, network services, or the operating system with the protocol stack
             - identifying and establishing availability of communication partners
             - determining resource availability and
             - synchronizing communication
-    - Presentation Layer (6)
+    - ❄️**Presentation Layer (6)**
         - Responsible for transforming data into the format that any system following the OSI model can understand
         - Associated tasks:
             - data representation
             - character conversion
             - data compression
             - data encryption
-    - Session Layer (5)
+    - ❄️**Session Layer (5)**
         - Responsible for establishing, maintaining, and terminating communication sessions between two computers
         - Three communication session phases:
             - connection establishment
-                - **simplex**: one-way
+                - 🎈**simplex**: one-way
-                - **half-duplex**: both comm devices can transmit/receive, but not at the same time
+                - 🎈**half-duplex**: both comm devices can transmit/receive, but not at the same time
-                - **full-duplex**: both comm devices can transmit/receive at same time
+                - 🎈**full-duplex**: both comm devices can transmit/receive at same time
             - data transfer
             - connection release
-    - Transport Layer (4)
+    - ❄️**Transport Layer (4)**
         - Responsible for managing the integrity of a connection and controlling the session; providing transparent data transport and end-to-end transmission control
         - Defines session rules like how much data each segment can contain, how to verify message integrity, and how to determine whether data has been lost
         - Protocols that operate at the Transport layer:
-            - Transmission Control Protocol (TCP)
+            - 🛠️Transmission Control Protocol (TCP)
                 - the major transport protocol in the internet suite of protocols providing reliable, connection-oriented, full-duplex streams
                 - emphasizing: full-duplex, connection-oriented protocol
                 - uses three-way handshake
-            - User Datagram Protocol (UDP)
+            - 🛠️User Datagram Protocol (UDP)
                 - connectionless protocol that provides fast, best-effort delivery of **datagrams** (self-container unit of data)
-                - it is also considered a simplex protocol (Typically, there is no acknowledgment or feedback from the receiver to the sender, because the channel only allows data to flow in one direction.)
+                - it is also considered a 📝simplex protocol (Typically, there is no acknowledgment or feedback from the receiver to the sender, because the channel only allows data to flow in one direction.)
-            - Transport Layer Security (TLS)
+            - 🛠️Transport Layer Security (TLS)
-    - Network Layer (3)
+    - ❄️**Network Layer (3)**
         - Responsible for logical addressing, and providing routing or delivery guidance (but not necessarily verifying guaranteed delivery), manages error detection and traffic control
         - **routing protocols**: move routed protocol messages across a network
             - includes RIP, OSPF, IS-IS, IGRP, and BGP
             - routing protocols are defined at the Network Layer and specify how routers communicate
             - routing protocols can be static or dynamic, and categorized as interior or exterior
-            - **static routing protocol**: requires an admin to create/update routes on the router
+            - 🏺**static routing protocol**: requires an admin to create/update routes on the router
-            - **dynamic**: can discover routers and determine best route to a given destination; routing table is periodically updated
+            - 🏺**dynamic**: can discover routers and determine best route to a given destination; routing table is periodically updated
-            - **distance-vector**: (interior) makes routing decisions based on distance (e.g. hop count), and vector (router egress interface); examples:
+            - 🍍**distance-vector**: (interior) makes routing decisions based on distance (e.g. hop count), and vector (router egress interface);  Distance-vector protocols use metrics including the direction and distance in hops to remote networks to make decisions. examples:
                 - **Routing Information Protocol (RIP)**: a distance-vector protocol that uses hop count as its routing metric
                 - Interior Gateway Routing Protocol (IGRP)
                 - Enhanced Interior Gateway Routing Protocol (EIGRP).
 This is Cisco Proprietary.
-            - **link state**: (interior) uses router characteristics (e.g. speed, latency, error rates) to make next hop routing decisions; examples:
+            - 🍍**link state**: (interior) uses router characteristics (e.g. speed, latency, error rates) to make next hop routing decisions based on the shortest distance to a remote network. examples:
                 - **Open Shortest Path First (OSPF)**: an interior gateway routing protocol developed for IP networks based on shorest path first or link-state algorithm
                 - Intermediate System to Intermediate System (IS-IS)
             - interior vs exterior:
-                - interior routing protocols ("myopic") make next hop decisions based only on info related to the next immediate hop
+                - 🍎interior routing protocols ("myopic") make next hop decisions based only on info related to the next immediate hop
-                - exterior routing protocols ("far-sighted") make hop decisions based on the entire remaining path (i.e.) vector
+                - 🍎exterior routing protocols ("far-sighted") make hop decisions based on the entire remaining path (i.e.) vector
                 - **Border Gateway Protocol (BGP)**: an exterior/path vector protocol
         - Routed protocols include Internetwork Package Exchange (IPX) and Internet Protocol (IP)
-    - Data Link Layer (2)
+    - ❄️**Data Link Layer (2)**
         - Responsible for formatting a packet for transmission
         - Adds the source and destination hardware addresses to the frame
         - Media Access Control (MAC) - (hardware-based) address/AKA NIC address